ucopacme/start-here/one_day_workshops/linux_workstation_setup.rst

 Create AWS access key from AWS IAM console and run following command::

+  # For general use, the aws configure command is the fastest way to set up your AWS CLI installation.
+  # Supply AWS Access Secret Key credential generated from IAM user service when running 'aws configure'
+  #
   # aws configure
   (py36) $ aws configure
   AWS Access Key ID [None]: